The Lingo Show: Production

 The Lingo Show was originally created as an interactive minisite by CBeebies web producer Nicole Seymour, which launched in February 2011.
 The site features various activities which teach children new words in numerous languages; with the website periodically updated to include new languages.
 The site proved popular and in February that year, it was decided to bring the series to television format, with Dinamo Productions doing animation.
 The first season, consisting of fifteen episodes, which teaches Mandarin, French and Spanish, began airing from 12 March 2012.
 The second season, also consisting of fifteen episodes, which teaches German, Welsh and Urdu, began airing from 20 May 2013.
 A third season may have been planned, but was never released.
-Twelve additional episodes were released on the CBeebies Radio from 2020 to 2022, teaching the same languages as the second season.
+Five exclusive audio-only episodes were released on CBeebies Radio in 2013, teaching the same languages as the second season of the TV series.